coreos/docs/os/booting-on-eucalyptus.md

 ### Choosing a channel

 Container Linux is released into alpha, beta, and stable channels.
-Releases to each channel serve as a release-candidate for the next channel.
+Releases to each channel serve as a release candidate for the next channel.
 For example, a bug-free alpha release is promoted bit-for-bit to the beta channel.

 The channel is selected based on the URL below.
 Simply replace `alpha` with `beta`.
 Read the [release notes](https://coreos.com/releases) for specific features and bug fixes in each channel.